vaishalisingh04/CS4530-Spring-2026/policies.md

 ### Late Policy
 Your work is late if it is not turned in by the deadline.
 For individual submissions (i.e., Individual Projects):
-* 10% will be deducted for late assignments turned in within 24 hours after the due date.
+* 10% will be deducted for late work turned in within 24 hours after the due date.
-* Assignments submitted more than 24 hours late will receive a zero.
+* Work submitted more than 24 hours late will receive a zero.

 For group submissions (i.e., Final Project and Group Activities):
 * No late submission is allowed.